Hurt in a Car Accident or

 As of June 15, 524 nursing homes and 1,027 ALFS filed extensions to complete these requirements.

-Under the rules, extensions can be granted for reasons including construction or delays in delivery, zoning, or regulatory approvals, provided the facility submits alternative cooling plans that can keep residents at safe temperatures for 96 hours.
-Obtaining an extension means that the facilities are still in compliance with the law, despite not having the backup power fully in place or not inspected.
+Extensions can be granted for construction delays, zoning, or regulatory approvals if the facility submits cooling plans to keep residents safe for 96 hours.
+Obtaining an extension means that the facilities are still in compliance with the law, even if the backup power is not fully in place or they have not been inspected.

 Facilities that have filed extensions must have plans that include: